Schools is ready to welcome your

 The process is easy and we're here to help.

-Kindergarten Registration for the 2018-2019 school year will take place at your home school during the week of February 26 through March 2, 2018.
+Kindergarten Registration for the 2019-20 school year will take place at your home school starting in late February.
+Continue to check this page during the coming weeks for more specific details!

 Click HERE for more information on Young 5's Kindergarten.